ethicbrudhack/WORKING-ECDSA-Signature-Weakness-Analyzer-reuse-near-reuse-/README.md

 📐 Math Appendix (Why Hamming on r?)

 r = x(k·G) mod n.
-For secp256k1, x(·) is nonlinear, but in practice when k values are very close (many shared MSBs), the resulting R = kG points — and their x-coordinates — can be correlated enough that Hamming distance on r is a cheap and effective heuristic filter.
+For secp256k1, x(·) is nonlinear, but in practice when k values are very close (many shared MSBs), the resulting points R = k·G — and their x-coordinates — can be similar enough that Hamming distance on r is a cheap and effective heuristic filter.

-Back-of-the-envelope probability: the chance that two random 256-bit numbers differ in ≤8 bits is
+Back-of-the-envelope probability: the chance that two random 256-bit numbers differ in ≤ 8 bits is i=0∑8​(i256​)2−256≈2−247.

-∑
-𝑖
-=
-0
-8
-(
-256
-𝑖
-)
-/
-2
-256
-≈
-2
-−
-247
-i=0
-∑
-8
-	​

-(
-i
-256
-	​

-)/2
-256
-≈2
-−247

 So if you see many pairs with bitdiff ≤ 8, it’s very unlikely to be random.

 🧠 Performance Tips